theobald-software/theobald-software.github.io/_includes/_content/en/abap-reports/setup-of-the-custom-function-module.md

-Unlike the other components, the Xtract Universal Report component requires the installation of a custom function module in your SAP system before use.
+Unlike the other components, the Report component requires the installation of a custom function module in your SAP system before use.

-For detail information read the chapter [Install Report Custom Fuction Module](../sap-customizing/install-report-custom-function-module) in the section SAPCustomizing.
+For detailed information, see section [Install Report Custom Fuction Module](../sap-customizing/install-report-custom-function-module) in the section SAPCustomizing.